 The Jefferson Hotel, Richmond, Virginia

 Overview: Since 1895, The Jefferson Hotel has been recognized by discerning travelers as Richmond's grandest hotel and one of the finest in America.
-Known for its genuine, friendly service, luxurious guestrooms, breathtaking architecture and elegant décor, The Jefferson Hotel is one of forty-five hotels in North America to hold both the Forbes (formerly Mobil) Five Star and AAA Five Diamond awards.
+Known for genuine, friendly service, luxurious guestrooms, breathtaking architecture and elegant décor, The Jefferson is both historically significant and eternally relevant.

-Featuring two signature restaurants, Richmond's most popular Champagne Sunday Brunch and afternoon tea service, The Jefferson Hotel has also been recognized for its' extraordinary dining and talented culinary staff.
+Featuring two signature restaurants, Richmond's most popular Champagne Sunday Brunch and afternoon tea service, The Jefferson Hotel has also been recognized for extraordinary dining and a talented culinary staff.

-With over 26,000 square feet of function space and 262 guestrooms, The Jefferson Hotel is host to the region’s premier weddings, meetings and special events.
+With over 26,000 square feet of function space, The Jefferson Hotel is host to the region’s premier weddings, meetings and special events.